peteroupc/CBOR-Java/api/com.upokecenter.cbor.ICBORTag.md

     @Deprecated public interface ICBORTag

 Deprecated.
-<div class='deprecationComment'>May be removed in the future without replacement.
-Not as useful as
- ICBORConverters and ICBORObjectConverters for FromObject and ToObject.</div>
+May be removed in the future without replacement.
+Not as useful as ICBORConverters and ICBORObjectConverters for FromObject and ToObject.

 ## Methods